-~ Travelling by train in Japan is a very easy way to discover as much as you can of Japan, without paying expensive domestic flights.
+~ To travel Japan by train a very easy way to discover as much as you can of the land of the rising sun, without paying expensive domestic flights.
 It is the land of the Shinkansen, the high speeds trains that are frequent and can take you anywhere you want ~

 The best way for us for travelling easy and efficiently by train, is having a Japan Rail Pass.
 I will try to explain all about this pass and how taking trains really goes as well as a bit more about the stations itself so you don’t get Lost in Trainslation.